Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >> > **NOTE:** Replace <my-share-name> with your chosen share name.
 >> >
 >>
->> List your shares and wait until the newly created one appears with status `available`.
+>> List your shares and wait until the newly created one appears with status `available`:
 >>
 >> > [!api]
 >> >